 - Join the Bee Initiative.

 This section guides you through reporting a bug.
 Following these guidelines helps maintainers, and the community understand the bug, reproduce the behavior, and find related bugs.

 Please check the following list:

-Note: If you find a Closed issue that seems similar to what you're experiencing, open a new issue and include a link to the original issue in the body of your new one.
+If you find a Closed issue that seems similar to what you're experiencing, open a new issue and include a link to the original issue in the body.

 To report a bug, open a new issue, and be sure to include as many details as possible, using the template.

 If you also want to fix the bug, submit a pull request and reference the issue.

 You don't need to open an issue for minor changes such as typos, but you can if you want.